Alviz09/Alviz09/README.md

 <h1>Hi 👋, I'm Juan Sebastian Alvarez</h1>
 <p>👋 Hi there!
 I'm a Systems Engineering student with a strong passion for technology, data analysis, and creative problem-solving.
 I enjoy exploring how software can improve real-world processes—whether it's through clean and efficient code, smart decision-making tools, or innovative digital solutions.

 🚀 I'm especially interested in entrepreneurship, digital transformation, and building tools that create opportunities for others.
-My projects often blend technical precision with strategic thinking, reflecting both my analytical mindset and my drive to make an impact.

 💡 I value good programming practices, clear code structure, and thoughtful design.
-I’ve worked on everything from 3D modeling systems and statistical reports in R to CRM strategies for small businesses and student-focused platforms like IMPULSE.

 📚 Beyond coding, I'm active in university initiatives that strengthen leadership and collaboration skills.
 I learn best by doing, and I’m always looking for challenges that let me grow as a developer and as a changemaker.